RMPR/tic-tac-toers/README.md

 # Tic-tac-toers

-Just a toy project to learn a bit of Rust
+Just a toy project to learn a bit of Rust.